argus-authz/argus-documentation/source/pap/cli.rst

 --------------------------

 This set of commands allows to perform policy management operations.
-All the commands in this section modifies the *default* pap.
-In order to target another local pap use the option ``--pap <alias>``.
+All the commands in this section modifies the *default* PAP.
+In order to target another local PAP use the option ``--pap <alias>``.

 Command: list-policies
 ~~~~~~~~~~~~~~~~~~~~~~

 List policies.
-By default the policies of the *default* pap are listed
+By default the policies of the *default* PAP are listed
 unless option ``--pap`` is specified.

 ::